 This section describes the compensation that we and/or NSAM paid to certain of NSAM's former executive officers for 2017, as we are the successor to NSAM following the completion of the Merger.
 Accordingly, certain of NSAM's executive officers at the beginning of 2017 are considered our named executive officers under applicable SEC rules, and, as a result, information regarding their compensation for 2017 is required to be included in this proxy statement.
-Following completion of the Merger, none of NSAM's executive officers, other than Mr. Hamamoto, continued to serve as our executive officers, and all of our other current executive officers.
+Following completion of the Merger, none of NSAM's executive officers, other than Mr. Hamamoto, continued to serve as our executive officers, and all of our other current executive officers were executive officers of Colony prior to the Merger.
+We refer to Messrs.
+Hamamoto, Tylis and Gilbert and Ms. Hess herein as the former NSAM executive officers.
 Substantially all of the compensation received by the former NSAM executive officers for 2017 consisted of equity awards granted in connection with the completion of the Merger pursuant to the letter agreements that NSAM entered into with each of its executive officers in connection with the signing of the merger agreement in June 2016, as subsequently amended.
 The letter agreements were negotiated with the former NSAM executive officers at the direction of the NSAM Special Committee and were approved by NSAM's board of directors upon the recommendation of the NSAM Special Committee in connection with the approval of the merger agreement.